nuxt/docs/en/guide/modules.md

 - Are a member of an **agile team** that want to set up your project instantly and avoid **re-inventing** the wheel for common tasks like google-analytics for your new project.
 - Are an **enterprise** company which **quality** and **reusability** is important for your projects.
-- Are a lovely **open source** enthusiast and interested in **sharing** your nuxt solutions with community in an easy manner.
+- Are a lovely **open source** enthusiast and interested in **sharing** your works with community in an easy manner.
-- Are a lazy programmer® and don't like digging into details setting up every new library or integration.
+- Are a lazy programmer and don't like digging into details setting up every new library or integration.
- (Certainly someone else should already provided a module for that but you can always ask community for that)
+ (Someone else should already provided a module for that but you can always ask community for making one)
-- Tired of breaking changes of plugins during low level api changes, and need things that just work.
+- Tired of breaking low level API and Usage changes, and need **things that just work™**.

 ## Write a basic Module